scala/docs.scala-lang/style/method-invocation.md

 compiled faulty code at worst.
 Although the syntax is used by some DSLs, it should be considered deprecated, and avoided.

+As of Scala 2.10, using suffix operator notation will result in a compiler warning.

 ## Arity-1

 Scala has a special syntax for invoking methods of arity-1 (one